YashMarmat/Mini-Discord/readme.md

 `python manage.py startapp chat` (will work on the conversation related logic)

-`python manage.py startapp accounts` (will work on sign up related logic)
+`python manage.py startapp useraccounts` (will work on sign up related logic)

 * Let's update INSTALLED_APPS section in settings.py file, so that django can know about these changes.